India had no role in harming earth; at forefront to save it: PM Modi | Science-Environment

 Modi described the diaspora as India's ambassadors in their respective adopted homelands and urged each of them to encourage at least five non-Indian friends to visit India.

 "We have to rejuvenate our tourism sector.
-With your efforts, when you will help five of your non-Indian friends to visit & explore our country, in a few years, there will be only one destination, that is 'Chalo India'," he said.
+With your efforts, when you will help five of your non-Indian friends to visit & explore our country, in a few years, there will be only one destination, that is 'Chalo India'," he said as he lauded the positive role played by the Indian community in Denmark.

 On climate action, Modi said India has set a target to achieve Net Zero emissions by 2070 and has been among the few countries who have been able to deliver on their climate goals.